-For a pair of computer speakers that checks all the boxes, we recommend the Bose Companion 2 Series III Multimedia checks almost every possible box on the list of things most people want out of a pair of computer speakers.
-First and foremost, they offer up great sound, pushing out the classic warm and robust bass that Bose is known for, following it up with remarkable separation and clarity across every sound register.
+For a pair of computer speakers that checks all the boxes, we recommend the Bose Companion 2 Series III Multimedia.
+Most importantly, they offer up great sound, pushing out the classic warm and robust bass that Bose is known for, following it up with remarkable separation and clarity across every sound register.
 At a height of 7.5 inches and a width of 3 inches, they are also fairly compact.
 They can be snugly placed below an average elevated desk monitor and look at home at the sides of a laptop.
-Even though these aren't quite a bargain price, they aren't overly outrageous either if you're willing to pay for superior sound quality, we think they have a reasonable asking price.
+They're definitely not budget-priced, but if you're willing to pay a bit more for superior sound quality, we think they have a reasonable asking price.

-The Creative Pebble 2.0 speakers prove that improving the sound from your computer does not have to be incredibly expensive.
-This pair of speakers provides a significant step up in both bass power and clarity when compared to the vast majority of built-in computer speakers, proving that it's possible to improve your computer's audio output on a budget.
+The Creative Pebble 2.0 speakers provide a significant step up in both bass power and clarity when compared to the vast majority of built-in computer speakers, proving that it's possible to improve your computer's audio output on a budget.
 The convenient USB power source allows you to plug the speakers into a spare port on your computer or monitor instead of using a wall plug or taking up another port on your power strip.
 Finally, the design projects sound up at a 45˚ angle.
 As long as you place the speakers closer to you, this generally puts the ideal listening position right at ear level for most desk orientations.